ncatlab/nlab-content/pages/8/2/8/2/2828/content.md

-Dennis Sullivan is an American topologist.
-His initial work was in geometric topology, but later he developed theories of localisation of homotopy types, rational homotopy theory, and aspects of string topology.
+Dennis Parnell Sullivan is an American topologist.
+His initial work was in geometric topology, but later he developed theories of [[localization of a space|localization of homotopy types]], [[rational homotopy theory]], and aspects of [[string topology]].

-The editor ([[Andrew Ranicki]]) of the redistribution of his 1970 notes wrote:
+The editor ([[Andrew Ranicki]]) of the redistribution of [his 1970 notes](#Sullivan1970) wrote:

-The notes had a major influence on the development of both algebraic and geometric topology, pioneering
+> "The notes had a major influence on the development of both algebraic and geometric topology, pioneering

-*  the localization and completion of spaces in homotopy theory, including p-local, profinite and rational homotopy theory, leading to the solution of the [[Adams conjecture]] on the relationship between vector bundles and spherical fibrations,
+> -  the localization and completion of spaces in homotopy theory, including p-local, profinite and rational homotopy theory, leading to the solution of the [[Adams conjecture]] on the relationship between vector bundles and spherical fibrations,

-* the formulation of the 'Sullivan conjecture' on the contractibility of the space of maps from the classifying space of a finite group to a finite dimensional CW complex,
+> - the formulation of the 'Sullivan conjecture' on the contractibility of the space of maps from the classifying space of a [[finite group]] to a finite dimensional CW complex,

-* the action of the Galois group of $\overline{\mathbb{Q}}$ over $\mathbb{Q}$ on smooth manifold structures in profinite homotopy theory,
+> - the action of the Galois group of $\overline{\mathbb{Q}}$ over $\mathbb{Q}$ on smooth manifold structures in profinite homotopy theory,

-* the K-theory orientation of [[PL manifold]]s and bundles.
+> - the K-theory orientation of [[PL manifolds]] and bundles."

 ## External links